 Article 3 of 16

-Electric cars have finally come of age, offering virtually all the functionality and practicality of traditional petrol- and diesel-engined cars, while delivering zero exhaust emissions and the potential for very low day-to-day running costs.
+Electric cars have finally come of age.
+The best offer virtually all the functionality and practicality of traditional petrol or diesel cars, while creating zero exhaust emissions and the potential for very low day-to-day running costs.

-As demand increases, more manufacturers are offering all-electric models, spanning car-classes large and small, both mainstream and premium.
+As demand increases, more manufacturers are offering fully electric (rather than hybrid) models, spanning car classes large and small, both mainstream and premium.

-At one end of the scale is the Renault Zoe, Nissan Leaf, VW e-Up and e-Golf.
-At the other, the likes of the BMW i8, Audi e-tron and Tesla Model S and X. But are these cars good enough to make our top recommendations?
+At one end of the scale are the Renault Zoe, Nissan Leaf, and the Volkswagen e-Up and e-Golf.
+At the other, the likes of the Jaguar I-Pace, Audi e-tron and Tesla Model S and Model X. But are these cars good enough to make our top recommendations?

 You'll find the best electric cars in the tables below.
 Plus we reveal some models that aren't worth your money.